Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration

+For point-clouds in low-dimensional Euclidean spaces there are efficient algorithms to construct the \v{C}ech filtration, namely the alpha-shape filtration \cite{edelsbrunner1995union,akkiraju1995alpha} or an approximation to this called the Delaunay-Rips filtration \cite{clemot2025delaunayripsfiltrationstudyalgorithm}.
+The alpha-shape filtration is efficient because it excludes many unnecessary simplices from the full \v{C}ech construction.
+It does this by partitioning the union of balls by the Voronoi cells of $X$, guaranteeing that simplices in the alpha-complex are faces from the Delaunay triangulation.
+Note that Delaunay triangulation algorithms build top-dimensional simplices and for a point-cloud with $n$ points in $\R^D$, there are $O(n^{\lceil \frac{D}{2} \rceil})$ simplices~\cite{toth2017handbook}.

+In contrast, the Vietoris-Rips construction always begins with 1-simplices -- edges between pairs of points ordered by length, and adds $q$-simplices when all pairwise distances between the $q+1$ points are less than the chosen scale.
+In the full Vietoris-Rips filtration of $n$ points there are $\binom{n}{q+1}$, thus $O(n^{q+1})$, $q$-simplices.
+The simplest way to exclude unnecessary simplices in this context is to restrict the degree of homology, because calculating degree-$q$ homology only requires knowledge of the $(q+1)$, $q$, and $(q-1)$-simplices.
+Even for $q=1$ however, this means all $O(n^3)$ $2$-simplices are constructed and ordered by diameter.
+Currently the most popular software for computing persistent homology from Vietoris-Rips filtration is $\mathsf{Ripser}$ \cite{Ripser} and its GPU-accelerated version $\mathsf{Ripser}++$ \cite{zhang_et_al:LIPIcs.SoCG.2020.70}.

-In this paper we present a new algorithm for computing the degree-1 VRPH of a point cloud $X$ by constructing a filtration, called the \emph{reduced Vietoris-Rips fltration} of $X$ and denoted $\rvr_\bullet(X)$, containing a greatly reduced number of 2-simplices with respect to the standard Vietoris-Rips filtration $\vr_\bullet(X)$.
-This reduced filtration can be constructed for any finite metric space.
-Our main result proves that the reduced Vietoris-Rips filtration has degree-1 persistent homology isomorphic to that of the standard Vietoris-Rips filtration.
+In this paper we define a new filtration for persistent homology computation in degree-$q$ called the \emph{Reduced Vietoris-Rips filtration} of $X$, denoted $\rvr^{q}_\bullet(X)$, containing an order-of-magnitude fewer $(q+1)$-simplices when compared with the standard Vietoris-Rips filtration $\Vr_\bullet(X)$.
+The reduced filtration can be constructed for any finite metric space.
+Our main theoretical result proves that the Reduced Vietoris-Rips filtration has persistent homology isomorphic to that of the standard Vietoris-Rips filtration.

-\begin{restatable}[Main Theorem]{theorem}{isotheorem} Consider a finite metric space $X$.
+\begin{theorem*} Consider a finite metric space $X$.
 Then there exists a family of isomorphisms $\theta_{\bullet}$ such that the following diagram commutes